BluBracket/docs.blubracket.com/content/release-notes/2021-03-26/index.md

 * CORE-6083 - The Code Types chart was displaying 0% for code types that represented less than 1% of the total.
 We’ve added a tenth of a percent to handle this issue.

 * CORE-6121 - Sorting by date was displayed incorrectly in the Community Edition interface.
 This has been fixed.

-### Critical Notifications

-* **Unsupported Languages**

-  * Note that BluBracket is not currently able to identify and alert on secrets in languages that do not use traditional assignment operators (Lisp, Scheme and Clojure for example).

-* **GitHub Payload Cap**

-  * GitHub payloads are capped at 25 MB.
-If your event generates a larger payload, a webhook will not be fired which means that BluBracket will not be able to identify the event.
-This may happen, for example, on a create event if many branches or tags are pushed at once.
-We suggest monitoring your payload size to ensure delivery.
-Please refer to the following GitHub document: [https://developer.github.com/webhooks/#payloads](https://developer.github.com/webhooks/#payloads).